Guilty plea due in Michigan school shooting that killed 4

 “We can confirm that the shooter is expected to plead guilty to all 24 charges, including terrorism, and the prosecutor has notified the victims,” said David Williams, chief assistant prosecutor in Oakland County.

+Crumbley was 15 when the shooting occurred at Oxford High, roughly 30 miles (50 kilometers) north of Detroit.

-He was 15 when the shooting occurred.
-Crumbley’s parents had been summoned to school that day to discuss their son’s ominous writings.
+His parents had been summoned to school that day to discuss the teen’s ominous writings.
 A teacher had found a drawing with a gun pointing at the words, “The thoughts won’t stop.
 Help me.”
+There was an image of a bullet with the message: “Blood everywhere.”

-James and Jennifer Crumbley had said they would get him counseling but declined to take Ethan home, according to investigators.
+James and Jennifer Crumbley declined to take Ethan home but were told to get him into counseling within 48 hours, according to investigators.

+A day earlier, a teacher saw Ethan searching for ammunition on his phone.
+The school contacted his mother, Jennifer Crumbley, who then told her son in a text message: “Lol.
+I’m not mad at you.
+You have to learn not to get caught,” the prosecutor’s office said.

-Crumbley is charged with one count of terrorism causing death, four counts of first-degree murder, seven counts of attempted murder and 12 counts related to use of a gun.
+Ethan Crumbley was charged as an adult with one count of terrorism causing death, four counts of first-degree murder, seven counts of attempted murder and 12 counts related to use of a gun.

 A first-degree murder conviction typically brings an automatic life prison sentence in Michigan.
-But teenagers are entitled to a hearing where their lawyer can argue for a shorter term.
+But teenagers are entitled to a hearing where their lawyer can argue for a shorter term and an opportunity for parole.

-Separately, James and Jennifer Crumbley are facing involuntary manslaughter charges, a rare case of prosecutors trying to make parents responsible for a school shooting.
-They are accused of making a gun accessible to their son and ignoring his need for mental health treatment.
+Separately, James and Jennifer Crumbley are facing involuntary manslaughter charges — a rare case of prosecutors trying to make parents accountable for a school shooting.
+They are accused of making a gun accessible to Ethan and neglecting his need for mental health care.

 “Put simply, they created an environment in which their son’s violent tendencies flourished.
 They were aware their son was troubled, and then they bought him a gun,” prosecutors said in a court filing.